How to Become a Nurse Educator

 Some programs also offer practicums that allow you to gain hands-on experience in nursing education before graduation.
 At SNHU, for example, you'll need to complete 135 supervised hours in the field.

-Ultimately, the MSN in Nursing Education program has a major goal in mind: to prepare students to become certified educators.
-To become certified to teach in academic settings, you must achieve certification through the NLN by meeting certain criteria and passing the rigorous Certified Nurse Educator examination.
+Ultimately, the MSN in Nursing Education and the nursing education post-master's certificate program both have a major goal in mind: to prepare students to become certified educators.
+To be certified to teach in academic settings, you must achieve certification through the NLN by meeting certain criteria and passing the rigorous Certified Nurse Educator examination.

 - Nursing licensure